Scullabogue Barn massacre

-The Scullabogue massacre was an atrocity committed in Scullabogue, near Newbawn, County Wexford, Ireland on 5 June 1798, during the 1798 rebellion.
-Rebels massacred up to 200 noncombatant men, women and children, most of whom were Protestant, who were held prisoner in a barn which was then set alight.
+The Scullabogue Barn massacre was a mass murder of loyalist civilians committed in Scullabogue, near Newbawn, County Wexford, Ireland on 5 June 1798, during the 1798 rebellion.
+A guarding party of United Irishmen rebels massacred up to 200 noncombatant men, women and children, most of whom were Protestant (there were also about 20 Catholics), who were held prisoner in a barn which was then set alight.
+The massacre was a reaction to reports of atrocities committed by British government forces during the Battle of New Ross.
+Those killed were prisoners loyal to the British crown and it is the only instance during the rebellion where the rebels killed women and children.
 A participant in the rebellion, General Thomas Cloney, put the death count at 100.

 Background

-A farm and out-buildings in the townland of Scullabogue (also spelled Scullaboge; Scolbóg) were used as a staging post for rebel forces before the 1798 Battle of New Ross.
-The main camp for the rebels was located a mile from Scullabogue on top of Carrigbyrne Hill.
+A farm and outbuildings in the townland of Scullabogue (also spelt Scullaboge; Scolbóg) were used as a staging post for rebel forces before the 1798 Battle of New Ross.
+The main camp for the United Irishmen rebels was located a mile from Scullabogue on top of Carrigbyrne Hill.
 The rebels had rounded perceived loyalists of both sexes and all ages who were mainly held in a barn to prevent their supplying the military with intelligence of rebel movements.
 At dawn on 5 June, the bulk of the rebel army attacked the nearby town of New Ross leaving behind a small number of guards in charge of the captives.
 The battle at New Ross was a heavy defeat for the rebels who lost almost 3,000 men.
 Survivors who had fled the fighting had reached Scullabogue with news of the terrible losses while the battle still raged.